Ayrton-Machado/score-de-credito-AI/README.md

 ## How to run
 [Python 3.7.9](https://www.python.org/) is a requirement.
-- Install requirements with `pip install requirements`
+- Install requirements with `pip install -r requirements.txt`